AI-generated

 Primary Holding

-Reliable information alone, without any overt act indicating that the accused has committed, is actually committing, or is about to commit a crime, is insufficient to justify a warrantless arrest and subsequent search; evidence obtained from such illegal search is inadmissible under the "fruit of the poisonous tree" doctrine, and a waiver of an illegal arrest does not constitute a waiver of the inadmissibility of evidence seized during the illegal arrest.
+Reliable information alone, without any overt act constituting probable cause that the person to be arrested has committed, is actually committing, or is attempting to commit an offense, is insufficient to justify a warrantless arrest under Section 5(a), Rule 113 of the Rules of Court.
+The legality of arrest affects only jurisdiction over the person; waiver of an illegal arrest does not constitute waiver of the inadmissibility of evidence seized during that illegal arrest.

 History

-3. RTC rendered Joint Decision on July 8, 2004 convicting appellant of Violation of Section 5 (sentenced to life imprisonment and P500,000 fine) but acquitting him of Violation of Section 11
+• RTC: Joint Decision dated July 8, 2004 — convicted appellant of Violation of Section 5, R.A.
+9165 (transporting/delivering) and sentenced him to life imprisonment and P500,000 fine; acquitted him of possession under Section 11

 Facts

-• On May 20, 2003, at 11:00 a.m., appellant called the agent and informed him that he was on board a Genesis bus and would arrive in Baler, Aurora anytime of the day wearing a red and white striped T-shirt.
+• On May 20, 2003, at 11:00 a.m., appellant called the agent confirming he was on a Genesis bus wearing a red and white striped shirt

-• At around 3:00 p.m. of the same day, a Genesis bus arrived in Baler; when appellant alighted from the bus, the confidential agent pointed to him as the person he transacted with earlier.
+• At 3:00 p.m., appellant alighted from the bus; the confidential agent pointed him out to the team

-• As appellant was about to board a tricycle, the team approached him and invited him to the police station on suspicion of carrying shabu.
+• As appellant waited to board a tricycle, the team approached and invited him to the station on suspicion of carrying shabu

 Arguments of the Petitioners

-• Assailed, for the first time in a supplemental brief, the legality of his arrest and the validity of the subsequent warrantless search.
+• Assailed for the first time in supplemental brief: Illegality of warrantless arrest and invalidity of subsequent warrantless search

 Arguments of the Respondents